- Home /

 Subacromial syndrome

-Subacromial syndrome is a shoulder condition characterized by pain, weakness, and limited shoulder movement.
-It is caused by inflammation of the subacromial space, a small cavity located beneath the acromion (a bony structure in the shoulder) that co...
+What is subacromial syndrome?
+Subacromial syndrome is a condition that occurs in the shoulder and is characterized by pain, weakness, and limited shoulder movement.
+It is caused by inflammation of the subacromial space, a small cavity located beneath...

 Calcific tendonitis of the rotator cuff

-Calcific tendonitis is a process in which intratendinous calcifications form.
+What is calcific tendinitis or tendinosis of the shoulder?
+Calcific tendinitis is a process in which intratendinous calcifications form.
 It is characterized by the deposition of calcium hydroxyapatite crystals within the tendon.
-It is a living, cell-mediated process that progresses over time and is self-limi...
+It is a living, cell-...